-Over the last few years, SSO has become a mainstay of enterprise IT’s approach to user access to applications.
+Over the last few years, SSO has become a mainstay of enterprise managing IT’s approach to user access to applications.
 SSO reduces password fatigue, while enabling IT to easily manage and track user access to sensitive information to support security and compliance requirements.

 Today, your customers and potential customers are implementing SSO via an identity solution such as Microsoft Azure AD, Okta, Amazon or Google, and it’s no surprise they want to leverage these solutions to log into your SaaS application.